php-lock/lock/README.md

 ## Authors

-Since year 2015 the development was led by Markus Malkusch, Willem Stuursma-Ruwen, Michael Voříšek and many GitHub contributors.
+Since year 2015 the development was led by Markus Malkusch, Willem Stuursma-Ruwen and many GitHub contributors.

-Currently this library is maintained by Michael Voříšek - [GitHub][https://github.com/mvorisek] and [LinkedIn][https://www.linkedin.com/mvorisek].
+Currently this library is maintained by Michael Voříšek - [GitHub](https://github.com/mvorisek) | [LinkedIn](https://www.linkedin.com/mvorisek).

 Commercial support is available.